ghga-de/docs.ghga.de/user_docs/faq.md

 ## My data access request got approved but I cannot download the data?

 The GHGA Data Portal requires authentication of a user via an <general:Independent Verification Address (IVA)|Independent Verification Address (IVA)>, to ensure that the registered user is the person specified in the Data Transfer Agreement between <general:Research Data Controller (RDC)|Research Data Controller> and <general:Data Requester (DR)|Data Requester>.
 For more information about this process, please visit the [respective user story](user_stories/accessing_data.md).
 Please note that the verification process is currently manually supervised by GHGA <general:Data Steward|Data Stewards> and can take up to three working days.

+## Where can I check the system status?

+The [GHGA System Status Monitor](https://stats.uptimerobot.com/h8Vd5tALXR) provides real-time information about the availability and performance of GHGA services.
+Check this page if you're experiencing issues accessing the GHGA Data Portal.